Regen Lab SA Featured on the Cover of Tissue Engineering USA and MDSAP Certification

 Regen Lab SA Is the First Company in the PRP Field to Be Successfully Audited under the MDSAP

-LE MONT SUR LAUSANNE, VAUD, SWITZERLAND, December 6, 2019 /EINPresswire.com/ -- Antoine Turzi, CEO of Regen Lab SA Switzerland, is delighted to announce that the work of Regen Lab’s research team has been selected for the cover of the November 2019 issue of the prestigious Tissue Engineering journal*.
+LE MONT-SUR-LAUSANNE, VD, SWITZERLAND, December 6, 2019 /EINPresswire.com/ -- Antoine Turzi, CEO of Regen Lab SA Switzerland, is delighted to announce that the work of Regen Lab’s research team has been selected for the cover of the November 2019 issue of the prestigious Tissue Engineering journal*.

 Our work demonstrates that fibroblasts derived from human skin grow almost 10 times faster in medium supplemented with RegenPRP®/Cutecell® than with fetal bovine serum.
 Growth of the cells in RegenPRP did not affect the genomic stability of the cells.